 Climate solutions create positive incentives that change the traditional economic reasons which make ecosystems worth more dead than alive.
 Increasing the demand for such solutions can spur much-needed action to test effective and socially responsible projects and then scale them up globally through policy reforms.

-Carbon neutral describes the situation where – on the journey to net zero – a company compensates for their entire carbon footprint.
+Carbon neutral describes the situation where – on the decarbonisation journey – a company compensates for their entire carbon footprint.
 If a company advertises carbon neutrality which it has usually achieved with the help of CO2 offsets, it must be aware of the associated risk of greenwashing allegations.
 Compensating for unabated residual emissions with high-quality nature-based carbon credits helps on the way to decarbonisation, but should not entitle companies to continuingly pollute the environment.

 Nature-based solutions are initiatives that protect, restore, or manage natural and semi-natural ecosystems in a sustainable way, or create new ecosystems.
 These initiatives are based on biodiversity and carried out with the full participation and agreement of local communities.
 Additionally to removing carbon emissions, nature-based solutions preserve existing ecosystems, create economic opportunities for local communities, boost ecosystem’s resilience and promote healthier lifestyles.